Skip to Content

 How to Make Black Bean and Corn Salsa

-Pack jars.
-Once salsa has simmered and jars are hot, carefully ladle hot salsa into hot jars, leaving a generous 1″ of headspace.
-Remove any air bubbles and adjust for proper headspace if necessary.
+Pack the jars: Carefully ladle the hot salsa into the hot jars, leaving a generous 1-inch headspace.
+Remove any air bubbles and adjust for headspace if necessary.
+Wipe the rims, center the lids, and finger-tighten the screw bands.

 Ladling hot black bean and corn salsa into jar to can.